gnoose/datafeeds-shared/docs/scraper_setup.md

     ./build.sh
     ./run.sh by-meter meterOid billing|interval

+Once testing is complete, enable the scraper for the scheduler by updating the database record:

+    update datafeeds_feed_config set enabled=TRUE where name='launch_key_here';

+Finally, announce in the `#scrapers` Slack channel that the new scraper is ready for use.

+### stasis transaction backup

+(remove this section once we get rid of stasis transactions)

 If readings or bills don't appear within a few minutes, stasis transactions may be backed up.
 To verify, run `select oid, target, status from stasis_transaction where target=meterOid` on the production database.
 If the `status` is `verifying`, you can jump the queue by posting a message